Pseudowitchy/MHR-Save-Backup/README.md

 Available in either Executable or .py form.
 If you have not installed Python on your PC then download the executable version.

 # Executable version
-Extract the folder and run the save_backup.exe shortcut.
+Extract the folder and run the save_backup.exe file.

 # .py version
 If you have Python installed onto your system simply run the script through the command line.